infinum/phrasing/README.md

 1. <tt> gem install phrasing </tt>

-2. <tt> rake copycat:install </tt>
+2. <tt> rake phrasing:install </tt>

 	This will create a migration file and a config file.
-The config file will be placed in the <tt>config/initializers/copycat.rb</tt> and you will be able to change your HTTP basic auth username and password for editing the live content.
+The config file will be placed in the <tt>config/initializers/phrasing.rb</tt> and you will be able to change your HTTP basic auth username and password for editing the live content.

 3. <tt> rake db:migrate </tt>